gavinmcfarland/plugma/docs/migration/v2/README.md

 ### Window Events Behaivour

 In Plugma V1, some events, like drop events—didn't work the same in development as they did in production.
 This was because the UI was hosted on an external server.
 Now, Plugma still uses a server, but the UI is embedded directly using a data URI, which better matches how plugins run in production.

+### Command Line Changes

+These changes only affect users who were using specific features in v1.
+If you weren't using these features, you can skip this section.

+- WebSocket support is now enabled by default.
+If you were using the `-w, --websockets` flag, you can remove it as it's no longer needed.
+If you need to disable WebSocket support, you can use the new `--no-websockets` flag.
+- The `preview` command has been deprecated.
+If you were using this command, you should now use `dev --dock-plugin` instead.

 ## Optional Changes